brGabrielFonseca/brGabrielFonseca/README.md

 It is an app developed for sending messages to the future through letters and audios, with the goal of stimulating nostalgia and allowing users to revisit memories that have been forgotten over time.

+Technologies implemented: SwiftUI, UIKit, SpriteKit, and SwiftData.
+Architecture used: MVVM.

 <img src="https://github.com/user-attachments/assets/bc1aefba-64e7-48b4-87c9-a6ee465e5932" width="300">

 <a href="https://apps.apple.com/us/app/recaps-memories-unlocked/id6737288027">Link AppStore</a>